 Frequently Asked Questions

 Yes.
-Beginning September 4, you can visit the Group Sales page for ordering information.
+Beginning in early September, you can visit the Group Sales page for ordering information.

-Yes, military discount tickets are sold at military base ticket offices.
+Yes, military discount tickets are sold through base ticket offices.
 They are not available at The Scream Zone Box Office.

 You may reprint a ticket as many times as necessary.
 Do not otherwise duplicate your purchased ticket as the ticket is honored only once.
 The first scanned ticket to arrive at the event will be allowed entry; any subsequent ticket with the same code will be denied access.
 Each ticket is for single use and admits one person.